ysamantar1/eie_nrf52840/doc/4_Debug_and_Buttons/README.md

 Let's make a program that prints something to the console whenever the interrupt is triggered:

-1. Start by making a function that you want to be called when your interrupt is triggered:
+1. Start by making a function that you want to be called when your interrupt is triggered (button_isr in this example):
    ![](images/DefineIsr.png)
    - You may be wondering why I chose such "random" parameters for the ISR, I used these parameters because they match the function signature Zephyr is expecting for an interrupt service routine.